praxis/praxis/reference/media-types.md

 end
 {% endhighlight %}

-Note: When defined explicitly, you must specify `member_type`.
+Note: When defined explicitly, you use the `member_type` method to specify what type of media type class this collection is wrapping.

 ### Attributor::Collection